OCA/web/web_tree_many2one_clickable/README.rst

 Clickable many2one fields for tree views
 ========================================

-This addon provides a separate widget to allow many2one fields in a tree view open the linked resource when clicking on their name.
+This addon provides a separate widget to allow many2one or reference fields in a tree view open the linked resource when clicking on their name.

 You can also define a system parameter to have this behaviour for all the existing many2one fields in tree views.